zacherygentry/CSE-3311/iteration2Phase/iteration2.md

 * Reason 4: edU ranges in terms of difficulty levels.
 Other competitors have a smaller age range, whereas, edU ages range from 2 and up.

-# The Five Top Risk
+# The Six Top Risk

 * Risk 1:    Each team member are beginners in App Development.
   * Risk Exposure: RE = 90% * 10hr = 9hr